 There is a difference between retained and appointed representation.

-A court-appointed lawyer is provided by the court only for those who are financially unable to retain private counsel.
-This means that if you own a home, have a decent full-time job or other assets, the court will tell you to retain your own private criminal attorney.
-To apply for an appointed attorney, you will have to disclose your financial information (income, debt, and assets) under penalty of perjury.
+The court provides a court-appointed lawyer only for those who are financially unable to retain private counsel.
+If you own a home, have a decent full-time job, or have other assets, the court might tell you to retain a private criminal attorney.
+To apply for an appointed attorney, you must disclose your financial information (income, debt, and assets) under penalty of perjury.
 Additionally, even if the court finds you initially financially eligible for an appointed lawyer, you will still be ordered to repay the court for the cost of the appointed attorney.
 If you’re deciding whether to hire a private lawyer, you are likely wondering if there is a significant difference between retained and appointed criminal defense attorneys.
 The difference between appointed counsel and one of Michigan’s top defense lawyers is significant and consequential.

 Will a public defender be as good as privately retained defense counsel?